Zyabridos/taskManager/README.md

 # Task Manager

 Task Manager is a simple task management system built with **PostgreSQL** and **Fastify**.
 It provides basic task management functionalities, including user authentication and the ability to create, edit, and delete labels, statuses, and tasks.
-Tasks can also be sorted based on various criteria.
+Tasks can also be sorted based on various criteria

 ## Project Overview